onkelbeh/HomeAssistantRepository/README.md

 I have **no** Google, Amazon or Apple involved in my privacy (at least in this case) and I am not planning to let them in.

 ## Some thoughts
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
-Outside HA dependencies execpt portage are not tested.
+Outside HA dependencies except of portage are not tested.
 * Since I use Gentoo mostly on servers, I do not use systemd, one reason to run Gentoo is that you are NOT forced to run this crap.
 * I use an own profile based on "amd64/17.1/no-multilib"
 * python-3.8.6 is set as default target.